 - Mapping capability.

 - Proactive, expanding community.

 - No privacy in the free version, i.e. there’s no way of keeping a data analysis private.

 - Paid versions are expensive than other commercial data visualization tools.

-- Scheduling and auto-refreshing of reports unavailable.
+- Scheduling and auto-refreshing of reports are unavailable.

 Developed by the tech mogul Microsoft, Power BI is an analytics and visualization tool.
 It allows designing customized dashboards and detailed reports by connecting to over 100 types of data sources.
 Power BI also offers real-time updates on the dashboard.

 Microsoft Power BI provides support for both mobile and web, allowing reports generated using the tool to be viewed on mobile devices as well as over the internet.
 It also simplifies data preparation and offers instant analysis.